Createsequence/powerful-annotation/README-EN.md

 `powerful-annotation` is a compact and independent Java annotation enhancement library.
 It is used to solve some pain points in the use of Java annotations in daily development, and provides more powerful annotation search capabilities, more flexible and convenient repeatable annotations, and annotation synthesis mechanism similar to spring

-Its design inspiration comes from `spring-core.annotation`.
+Its design inspiration comes from `spring-core`.
 In a non spring environment, `powerful-annotation` is a friendly alternative to spring annotation mechanism.

 ## DOCUMENT